osmandapp/web/main/docs/user/map/routes.md

 ### Route Info and Elevation

 To get full route information and elevation data, tap the *route icon (shield)* on the map.
-If you have already used the *Download button* in the [Track context menu](../map/tracks/track-context-menu.md), tap the line of the required route on the map.
+If you have already used the *Download button* in the [track context menu](../map/tracks/track-context-menu.md), tap the line of the required route on the map.

 <Tabs groupId="operating-systems">